demisto/content/Packs/ExtFilter/README.md

-Filter values with complex conditions.<br>
+Filter values with complex conditions.<br/>
 You can make filters with comlex and combination conditions for the context data at any level of the tree.

 ---